axonivy-market/pattern-demos/pattern-demos-product/README.md

 # Pattern Demos

 Pattern Demos are a collection of processes, dialogs, code or other snippets, which can be useful in your projects.
+If you want to use a pattern, copy the necessary parts to your project and adapt as needed.
+The demos are kept as simple as possible but some of the demos require additional infrastructure in your project.

 ## Demo

+### Lock

+Use the LockService class to acquire system-wide locks for single-use actions.
+The LockService is based on persistence-utils and needs a database connection.
+It saves locks in an optimistic locked entity to avoid race-conditions.

 ### Admin Task